Anal sex is no longer a taboo in society, and millions of couples around the world are enjoying it just like foreplay, oral sex, and vaginal sex.

-Others include the omnipresent petroleum jelly called Vaseline, the very popular olive oil, the safest of them all baby oil, butter.
+Others include the omnipresent petroleum jelly called Vaseline, the very popular olive oil, and baby oil or butter.

 There are pros and cons associated with every one of the so-called best anal lubes and it pays to have a clear understanding of these pros and cons before settling on one of them.